 Why 13-week cash flow forecasts fail

 A 13-week cash flow forecast is a rolling, weekly projection of cash coming in and going out over the next 90 days.
 Think of it as a cash GPS—it shows you exactly where your money will be week by week, so you can spot shortfalls before they become emergencies.
-Built on accurate accounts payable, accounts receivable, and bank data, this forecast becomes one of the most powerful tools a business owner can have.
+Built on accurate accounts payable, accounts receivable, and bank data, this forecast becomes one of the most powerful tools a business owner can have in financial forecasting.

 Here’s the catch: the forecast itself is only as good as the data feeding it.
 When your books contain errors, stale entries, or inconsistent categorization, every assumption in your forecast inherits those problems.
+This disconnect happens more often than most owners realize—49% of CFOs cite poor data quality as a forecasting barrier.
 The model isn’t broken—the foundation underneath it is.

 Revenue timing does not match cash timing

 One of the most common reasons forecasts miss the mark comes down to a simple confusion: revenue and cash are not the same thing.
-On an accrual basis, revenue shows up on your profit and loss statement when you earn it—usually when you deliver a service or send an invoice.
+In financial forecasting, that timing mismatch is a core issue because revenue shows up on your profit and loss statement when you earn it—usually when you deliver a service or send an invoice.
 But the actual cash might not hit your bank account for 30, 60, or even 90 days.

 If your forecast treats revenue as cash, you’ll overestimate what’s actually available to spend.
 This gap between when income is recorded and when it arrives creates blind spots that can lead to missed payroll or bounced payments.